All That Fall: The trip there

-The opening scene finds Maddy trudging down a country road towards the station, renamed "Boghill" in the play.
+The opening scene finds Maddy trudging down a country road towards the station called "Boghill".
 It's her husband's birthday.
-She's already given him a tie but decides to surprise him by meeting him off the 12:30 train.
-It is a fine June morning, a Saturday since her husband is leaving his office at noon rather than five.
+She has already given him a tie but decides to surprise him by meeting him off the 12:30 train.
+It is a fine June morning and must be a Saturday, since her husband is leaving his office at noon rather than five.
 In the distance the sounds of rural animals are heard.

 She moves with difficulty.
 She hears chamber music coming from an old house, Schubert's "Death and the Maiden".
-She stops, listens to the recording and even murmurs along with it before proceeding.
+She stops, listens to the recording, and even murmurs along with it before proceeding.

-Her first of three encounters with men is with the dung carrier, Christy, who tries to sell her a "small load of … stydung".
+The first of her three encounters with men is meeting the dung carrier, Christy, who tries to sell her a "small load of … stydung".
 She tells him she will consult her husband.
-The man's cart is being pulled by a "cleg-tormented" hinny who shows some reluctance to move on and needs to be whipped.
-As she heads off Maddy's thoughts return to "Minnie!
+The man's cart is being pulled by a "cleg-tormented" hinny, which shows some reluctance to move on and needs to be whipped.
+As she heads off, Maddy's thoughts return to "Minnie!
 Little Minnie!"

 The smell of laburnum distracts her.
-Suddenly old Mr Tyler is upon her ringing his cycle bell.
+Suddenly, old Mr Tyler is upon her, ringing his cycle bell.
 Whilst relating how his daughter's operation has rendered her unable to bear children, they are almost knocked down by Connolly's van, which covers them "white with dust from head to foot".
-Maddy again bemoans the loss of Minnie but refuses to be comforted by Tyler who rides off despite realising that his rear tyre is flat.
+Maddy again bemoans the loss of Minnie but refuses to be comforted by Tyler, who rides off, despite realising that his rear tyre is flat.

 Lastly an "old admirer", Mr Slocum, a racecourse clerk, pulls up in his "limousine" to offer her a ride.
-She is too fat and awkward to climb in alone so Slocum pushes her in from behind and in doing so her frock gets caught in the door.
+She is too fat and awkward to climb in alone so Slocum pushes her in from behind.
+While doing so, her frock gets caught in the door.
 He tries to start the car but it has died.
-After applying the choke he does manage to get going and, no sooner having done so, runs over and kills a hen, which Maddy feels the need to eulogise.
+After applying the choke he does manage to get going and, no sooner has he done so, he runs over and kills a hen, which Maddy feels the need to eulogise.

-At each stage of the journey the technology she encounters advances, but despite this each means of locomotion is beset by problems, foreshadowing the problem with the train: she finds walking difficult and is forced to sit down, Christy needs to whip his hinny to make her go, Tyler's tire goes flat, and Slocum's engine dies.
-All the relatives mentioned in this section are female and all the modes of transport are also referred to as females.
+At each stage of the journey, the technology she encounters advances but, despite that, each means of locomotion is beset by problems, foreshadowing the problem with the train: she finds walking difficult and is forced to sit down, Christy needs to whip his hinny to make her go, Tyler's tyre goes flat, and Slocum's engine dies.
+All the relatives mentioned in that section are female and all the modes of transport are also referred to as females.